Amorymeltzer/ksp/README.md

 noformat = true
 csv = true
 includeSCANsat = true
+ksckerbin = true
 ````
 Any deviations will be ignored and (hopefully) result in (gentle) notifications.

 ##### 3b.
 Full Options
-The commandline options here will always override any settings in your `.parsesciencerc`; moreover, the negation options (-ATSNCIU) take precedence.
+The commandline options here will always override any settings in your `.parsesciencerc`; moreover, the negation options (-ATSNCIKU) take precedence.
 ````
-Usage: parseScience.pl [-aAtTsSnNcCiI -h -f path/to/dotfile -u <savefile_name>]
+Usage: parseScience.pl [-aAtTsSnNcCiIkK -h -f path/to/dotfile -u <savefile_name>]
       -a Display average science left for each planet.
       -A Turn off -a.
       -t Display average science left for each experiment type.
 Supersedes